 Students are responsible for maintaining the cleanliness of their own rooms and bathrooms.
-Gold Coast Management provides weekly housekeeping services to individual apartments for students in Hong Kong.
 The university maintenance and housekeeping staff provides a variety of functions to help maintain a clean, safe and comfortable environment for students living at SCAD.
 The staff is responsible for the general maintenance and cleanliness of the hallways and common areas of the residence halls.

 The Savannah College of Art and Design is in full compliance with the Drug-Free Schools and Communities Act Amendment of 1989 (Public Law 101-226), 49 Code of Federal Regulations, Part 40: Procedures for Workplace Drug and Alcohol Testing; 49 Code of Federal Regulations, Part 382: Controlled Substances and Alcohol Use and Testing and the Omnibus Transportation Employee Testing Act of 1991 and is committed to a program that discourages the illegal use and abuse of alcohol and controlled substances by students and employees.
 In addition, the possession and consumption of alcohol on campus is not permitted, regardless of age.

 SCAD prohibits the unlawful possession, use, manufacture, distribution or dispensing of alcohol or controlled substances by students or employees in college buildings, on grounds or property, or as part of any college activity.
-Any full- or part-time student or employee found to be in violation of said policy is subject to disciplinary action in accordance with the policies and laws of the college, the city of Atlanta or Savannah, the state of Georgia, the government of Hong Kong and the U.S. federal government.
+Any full- or part-time student or employee found to be in violation of said policy is subject to disciplinary action in accordance with the policies and laws of the college, the city of Atlanta or Savannah, the state of Georgia, and the U.S. federal government.

 Pets are not permitted in any residence hall.
-Freshwater non-flesh-eating fish and approved service dogs are the only exceptions to this policy.
-However, fish must be kept in a properly maintained aquarium of 10 gallons or less.
+Freshwater, non-flesh-eating fish and approved assistance animals are the only exceptions to this policy.
+However, fish must be kept in a properly maintained aquarium of 10 gallons or fewer.

-Smoking is prohibited in all college buildings and throughout residence halls including rooms, courtyards and pool areas.
+Smoking is prohibited in all SCAD buildings and throughout residence halls including rooms, courtyards, parking decks, parking garages and pool areas.

-Visitation hours in the residence halls are 9 a.m. to 2 a.m., seven days a week.
+Visitation hours in the residence halls are 9-2 a.m., seven days a week.
+All guests must vacate rooms and apartments at 2 a.m.
+We advise residents to consult their roommate(s) prior to having guests over or stay the night.
+Roommates’ rights take precedence over visitation privileges.
 Residents are responsible for their guests' behavior.
 All guests must be escorted out of the residence halls by the end of visitation hours.

-Overnight guests (same sex) may stay a maximum of three consecutive nights and may not return for an overnight stay for at least five days thereafter.
+Same-gender overnight guests may stay a maximum of three consecutive nights and may not return for an overnight stay for at least five days thereafter.
 Students must obtain an approved overnight guest pass prior to their guest's arrival.
-The pass must be signed and turned in to the residence life and housing office a minimum of 24 hours in advance.
+The pass must be signed and turned in to the residence life and housing office a minimum of 48 hours in advance.
 The form must be submitted during regular office hours.
 Overnight guests are not permitted during winter or spring breaks.